 Marymount Manhattan College has for several years engaged Royal Waste for recycling and offsite sorting.
-Beginning in January 2020, the College qualified to participate in New York City’s street trash pickup program, and will begin an on-campus sorting pilot in areas including the Nugent Lounge, the Commons, Terrace, Kitchen, and the Business Office.
+Beginning in January 2020, the College qualified to participate in New York City’s street trash pickup program, and has begun an on-campus sorting pilot in areas including the Nugent Lounge, the Commons, Terrace, Kitchen, and the Business Office.
 In addition to cost savings, the transition to self-sorting prioritizes the College’s commitment to sustainability measures and promotes deeper community involvement in these initiatives.

 Buildings and Grounds

-MMC was a charter member of the American College and University Presidents’ Climate Commitment, and took proactive steps to purchase electricity from renewable sources and to conduct a greenhouse gas inventory.
+MMC was a charter member of the American College and University Presidents’ Climate Commitment and took proactive steps to purchase electricity from renewable sources and to conduct a greenhouse gas inventory.

 The College has implemented a Building Management System that monitors/regulates HVAC system energy use.
-MMC is enrolled in Bright Power’s Mobius program, which allows for real time energy management and provides support for the College through deferred maintenance planning, capital planning, and system tracking reports/data analysis.
+MMC is enrolled in Bright Power’s Mobius program, which allows for real-time energy management and provides support for the College through deferred maintenance planning, capital planning, and system tracking reports/data analysis.

 Other sustainability initiatives include the modernization of elevators at the 55th Street Residence Hall and the commission of a Main Campus elevator usage study.